Lexer747/axl626/log.md

 # Week 13 (8/02/2019)

 Finished basic implementation of G calculation.
-Formalized and finished lit review.
+Formalized and worked on lit review.

 # Week 14 (15/02/2019)

+More work on lit review, its almost turning into a report.
+Making decisions about machine
+learning: ?

+# Week 15 (1/03/2019)